 The home owner grant reduces the amount of property taxes you pay each year on your principal residence.

-The regular grant (also called the basic grant) amount for people under the age of 65 is $570 in the Capital Regional District, Greater Vancouver Regional District and the Fraser Valley Regional District.
+The regular grant (also called the basic grant) amount for people under the age of 65 is $570 in the Capital Regional District, Metro Vancouver Regional District and the Fraser Valley Regional District.
 For all other areas of the province the amount is $770.

 You must pay at least $350 in property taxes before claiming the home owner grant to help fund services such as road maintenance and police protection.
 This amount may be less if you qualify for the home owner grant as a senior, veteran or person with a disability.

 To qualify for the grant:

 The assessed or partitioned value of your property must not exceed the grant threshold

 Ensure you meet additional requirements if you are buying or selling your property

 For the purpose of claiming the home owner grant, you can have only one principal residence.

 If you own more than one home, you can't designate which one is your principal residence.

 Your principal residence is the usual place that you make your home.
 It’s where you live and conduct your daily affairs, like paying bills and receiving mail, and it’s generally the residence used in your government records for things like your income tax, medical services plan, driver's licence and vehicle registration.